We offer an absolutely fabulous ski-in, ski-out location Find out more

 We are based in a fantastic central location just off the Pleney tracks, right next to the Pleney lift and across from the Supermorzine cable car.
 Getting up and away into the heart of the mountain on your mountain bike is incredibly easy in a morning.
 The elevated position of Chalet Morzine means having a beer on the outdoor terrace is particularly awe- inspiring with the amazing uninterrupted views.
 In the evenings, it’s just a 2 minute walk and you hit the first bar and restaurant.
 You literally have everything at the chalet and on your doorstep for a great mountain bike holiday.

-For the adventurous XC rider there are miles of amazing natural trails waiting to be explored and mountain restaurants are open to keep you well fuelled.
+For the adventurous XC rider there are miles of amazing natural trails waiting to be explored and mountain restaurants are open to keep you well fueled.
 Fast rooty forest sections, tech rocky switch-backs, fast flowing singletrack, doubletracks and exposed high Alpine routes, though to gentle cross country journeys in stunning Alpine valleys.
 If you’re looking for the ultimate cross-country experience on your mountain biking holiday, then the area of Morzine and Les-Gets offer some of Europe’s best.

 Col de Cou is the trail every biker wants to conquer, 400 metres up and 1,000 metres down, and tales of it are well-told among the local biking community.